- Common uses

 - tell your doctor and pharmacist if you are allergic to entrectinib, any other medications, or any of the ingredients in entrectinib capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had a nervous system condition, a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), a slow or irregular heartbeat, a heart attack, heart failure, or heart or liver disease.
+- tell your doctor if you have or have ever had a nervous system condition; eye or vision problems; a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), a slow or irregular heartbeat, a heart attack, heart failure, or any other heart problems; or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
 If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment and for at least 5 weeks after your final dose.
 If you are a male, you and your partner should use birth control during your treatment with entrectinib and for 3 months after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you or your partner become pregnant while taking entrectinib, call your doctor immediately.
 Entrectinib may harm the fetus.